Pfizer and BioNTech Granted FDA Emergency Use Authorization of Omicron BA.4/BA.5-Adapted Bivalent COVID-19 Vaccine Booster for Ages 12 Years and Older | MarketScreener

 Pfizer and BioNTech have submitted data on their Omicron-adapted bivalent vaccines to the European Medicines Agency (EMA) and other regulatory authorities around the world.

-As a result of this authorization, Pfizer and BioNTech will file a new supplemental Biologics License Application (sBLA) for the Omicron-BA.4/BA.5 bivalent booster vaccine and therefore, withdraw the sBLA for a booster dose of the original Pfizer-BioNTech COVID-19 monovalent vaccine for individuals 16 and older.
-The original Pfizer-BioNTech COVID-19 vaccine will remain available as a booster dose for children 5 through 11 years of age and as a primary series for those 6 months of age and older.
+As a result of this authorization, Pfizer and BioNTech will file a new supplemental Biologics Application (sBLA) for the Omicron BA.4/BA.5 bivalent booster vaccine and therefore withdraw the sBLA for a booster dose of the Original Pfizer-BioNTech COVID-19 Monovalent Vaccine for individuals 16 and older.
+The Original Pfizer-BioNTech COVID-19 Vaccine will remain available as a booster for those 5 through 11 years of age and as a primary series for those 6 months of age and older.

 U.S. INDICATION & AUTHORIZED USE